Dance into the Light: Recording

 "Dance into the Light" was the only song from the album to appear on Collins' ...Hits collection.
 "The Times They Are a-Changin'" is a cover of the Bob Dylan song.

 2016 reissue

 In 2016, Dance into the Light was reissued as a Deluxe Edition as part of Collins's remastered album campaign.
 Each album features updated artwork with Collins adopting the same poses and expressions that he did on the originals.
 He maintained that the new artwork for Dance into the Light was in fact real, "so spot on that people will think it's Photoshopped."
 The booklet and artwork includes a strip film of Collins attempting the various positions to prove it was genuine.

-Reception
+Release and reception

+In its 7 September 1996 edition of the publication, Music Week reported that East West would promote Dance into the Light by launching a series of television ads beginning in October.
+They mentioned that 60% of all marketing for the album would be spent on television ads that year, which would increase to a rate of 70% the following year.
+Promotional efforts also included 48-sheet billboards and British Rail posters.

 Reviewing for AllMusic, critic Stephen Thomas Erlewine wrote of the album "his polyrhythms are surprisingly stiff for a drummer, which sinks all of the more experimental tracks.
 The remainder of the album is pleasant, but offers no distinctive melodies, which means that the albums sounds fine while it's on, but leaves nothing behind once it's finished."

 Entertainment Weekly critic David Browne wrote, "Despite the sonic overhaul, the music feels less experimental than it does derivative.
 The world-music tracks are, ironically, watered-down versions of the work of his former band mate Peter Gabriel, and 'Wear My Hat' is an outright Xerox of Paul Simon's 'I Know What I Know', but with cutesy lyrics about groupies."